Indian locomotive class WDM-2G

 The WDM-2G is a class of diesel electric genset locomotive used in Indian Railways.
-It is one of the rarest locomotives in India with only two units being produced by Diesel-Loco Modernisation Works.
+It is one of the rarest locomotives in India with only two units being produced by Patiala Locomotive Works (PLW).
 The locomotives were produced with an intention of being fuel efficient and to be used for light to medium duties such as short passenger runs along with occasional shunting.
 They are one of the only two classes of locomotives in India to feature multiple prime movers, the other example being WDS-6G, which was designed solely for shunting.
 They have a rated power of 2,400 HP.

 Development

 Diesel locomotives had been the backbone of the Indian Railways.
 Within the diesel fleet, the ALCOs, WDM-2, later upgraded to WDM-3A and other variants, were, and to some extent even continue to be, the major workhorses.
 This was before the, relatively recent, push of the Railways for complete electrification of the network.
 Being the major user of diesel locomotives, naturally, a large chunk of railway money was spent to afford diesel fuel, of which the railways were the number one consumer.
-Thus, with an aim to minimise pollution and fuel consumption, the development for WDM-2G, locos started.
+Thus, with an aim to minimize pollution and fuel consumption, the development for WDM-2G, locos started.
 The specifications laid down by RDSO demanded the locomotive to be fuel efficient by using multiple engines (prime movers) which could be turned off or on depending on the load that the locomotive was pulling.

-It was planned that the initial two locomotives would be produced by Diesel-Loco Modernisation Works, Patiala (DLMW) while the remaining units would be built at a factory in Sherpur of Sehore district.
+It was planned that the initial two locomotives would be produced by Diesel-Loco Modernization Works, Patiala (DLMW) while the remaining units would be built at a factory in Sherpur of Sehore district.
 The factory was supposed to be a joint a venture between Daulat Ram Engineering Services, a railway component manufacturer, and US-based locomotive re-manufacturer National Railway Equipment Co.
 However, further reports about the plant have not been published and information has been scarce.